breatheco-de/dataflow-project-template/README.md

 ## Sources

 Dataflow can retrieve or store datasets of information from and into CSV files, SQL Databases and Google BigQuery.

+In this template you will find a [sources folder](/tree/main/sources) were you can put your CSV files that will simulate the production databases or datasets.

+You will also find an [output folder]([/tree/main/sources](https://github.com/breatheco-de/dataflow-project-template/tree/main/output)) that will be automatically filled by the dataflow template each time you run one of your project pieplines using the `$ pipenv run pipeline --name=<pipeline_slug>` command.

 ## Pipelines